Henry Scott Tuke: Early life

-In 1859 the family moved to Falmouth in Cornwall where it was hoped the warmer climate would benefit Tuke's father, Daniel, who had developed symptoms of tuberculosis.
-Daniel survived there and lived on until he was 68.
+In 1859, the family moved to Falmouth in Cornwall where it was hoped the warmer climate would benefit Tuke's father, Daniel, who had developed symptoms of tuberculosis.
+Daniel survived there and lived until he was 68.
 He established a small doctor's practice in his house in Wood Lane.
-His sister, Maria Tuke Sainsbury (1861–1947)—who wrote a biography of her brother after his death—was born there.
+Henry's younger sister, Maria Tuke Sainsbury (1861–1947), wrote a biography of her brother Henry after his death, was born there.
 William went on to study medicine but Henry, or Harry as he was called by the family, showed no interest in the profession.